BenLauwens/ES313/Setup/readme.md

 * For code development you could use Notepad++ (available in the software center).
 There is a [Julia language extension](https://github.com/JuliaEditorSupport/julia-NotepadPlusPlus) available for Notepad++.

 ## Personal computer
 We try to make sure that the installation and configuration runs as smoothly as possible with a minimum of effort on your part.
 These guidelines work for both Windows and MacOS.
 Occasionally there is a small difference between the platforms that will be made clear during this walkthrough.
-This guide has been successfully tested on Windows 10, Windows 8.1, MacOS El Catalina.
+This guide has been successfully tested on Windows 10, Windows 8.1, MacOS Catalina.

 1. Download Julia 1.2 for your platform from the [website](https://julialang.org/downloads/).
 2. Install Julia 1.2
 3. Download the [course repository](https://github.com/BenLauwens/ES313.jl) from GitHub and extract the zip file in a folder of your choice (e.g. in 'My Documents')
 4. Navigate to the `Setup` folder in the extracted folder.
-If you are a MAc user, execute `ES313 - MAC.command`.
+If you are a Mac user, execute `ES313 - MAC.command`.
 If you are a Windows user, execute `ES313 - WINDOWS.bat`.
-TThis small script should activate Julia, fetch all relevant updates and install the required packages.
+This small script should activate Julia, fetch all relevant updates and install the required packages.
 5. Enjoy the course

 #### Remarks: